0xcryptovenom/adrena-compound-stake/README.md

 ### `RUN_CURRENT_ROUND`

-Whether or not the program should claim `$ADX` rewards + stake ~immediately (before the start of the next farthest round).
+Whether or not the program should claim `$ADX` rewards + stake ~immediately (before the start of the next round).
 Useful when rewards haven't been claimed for the current round or for a while, in order to get back on track for compounding rewards.

 This behavior is enabled by default.

 ### `SCHEDULE_NEXT_ROUNDS`

-Whether or not the program should schedule the claim of `$ADX` rewards + stake at the start of the next farthest round.
+Whether or not the program should schedule the claim of `$ADX` rewards + stake at the start of the next round.
 The essence of this program.

 This behavior is enabled by default.